Key concepts

 Trustly uses a unique split token model to ensure security.
 When a user connects their account:

-1. Merchant Token: Merchants receive a token representing the user's identity.
+• Merchant token: Merchants receive a token representing the user's identity.

-2. Trustly Token: Trustly retains a token representing the bank connection.
+• Trustly token: Trustly retains a token representing the bank connection.

 A transaction can only be authorized when both tokens are present.
-This means that even if a merchant's database is compromised, the tokens held by the merchant cannot be used to move money without the matching Trustly half.
+If a merchant's database is compromised, the tokens held by the merchant cannot be used to move money without the matching Trustly half.

 Request signatures